 Once an Amazon seller has been suspended, it should be added to the next bucket: Unauthorized Known.

 Again, an Amazon unauthorized party gets inventory from sources known to the brand.
 Some of them may be unauthorized to sell on Amazon because of a brand’s online marketplace strategy.
 The rest, however, are unauthorized because they’ve been non-compliant with the brand’s MAP Policy.

-Enforcement of MAPP with any Unauthorized Seller (known or unknown) should not be a consideration.
+Enforcement of Amazon MAP violations with any Unauthorized Reseller (known or unknown) should not be a consideration.
 The fact that they are selling on Amazon is the offense so price is irrelevant.
 These sellers must be contacted based on product listings.

 Sometimes Amazon sellers that have been recently unauthorized because of MAPP non-compliance will still have inventory.
 Brands should either be patient and allow them to liquidate, or, in some instances, buy the inventory back.

 If the seller continues to list the brand’s products on Amazon, then the brand needs to employ some additional tactics.
 Although they won’t get rid of all sellers, the brand should send cease and desist notices.
 They should also send IP Rights violation complaints directly to Amazon (one of the reasons for registering with Brand Central).
 Where the brand goes from here should be based on the relationship.
 Here are some suggestions:

 If the seller is still getting inventory but it’s not directly from the brand, then all other avenues of access must be identified and blocked.
 This may include foreign distributors.

 If the account is still authorized on other platforms and/or brick and mortar stores they should be warned that the other channels will become unauthorized as well.

 If the brand has a true Authorized Seller Policy then legal tactics such as tortious interference should be employed.
 Note that sending cease and desist notices is important to the foundation of legal strategies.